JulianPrim/HEPATo/README.md

 ---------------------------------------------------------------------------------------
 ## How to run the viewer locally

+In RStudio (not R), click on File -> New File -> Shiny Web App… (single-file app).
+Name it as you like (HEPATo) and create it.
+This will create a folder on your device with the name you chose.

-Go to the project’s GitHub → click on "Releases" and download the three pre-formatted ChIP-Atlas and the ENCODE cCREs bed files.
+Go to the project’s GitHub -> click on "Releases" and download the three pre-formatted ChIP-Atlas and the ENCODE cCREs bed files.
 Place them in the same folder as your app (expected names):
 HepG2_formatted_50_AllAg.bed, HepG2_formatted_50_His.bed, HepG2_formatted_50_ATAC.bed, and the cCRE bigBed.

-In RStudio: File → New File → Shiny Web App… (single-file app).
-Name it as you like and create it.

-Replace the template with the app code (the “Raw_codeV2.0.0”) and save as app.R in that folder.
+Replace (copy-paste) the template with the app code (the “Raw_codeV2.0.0”) and save as app.R in that folder.

 The script starts with a package installation chunk.
 Use it once (click Run App), then comment it out (#) to prevent reinstalling packages on later runs.

-Or run the script line-by-line (Command+Enter for mac).
+Or run the script line by line (Command+Enter for mac).

-If the Run App button is buggy on your setup, use shiny::runApp(".") instead.

-Enjoy it !
+If you’re using this viewer, please read the notes at the end.
+Enjoy!
 ---------------------------------------------------------------------------------------
 <img width="1468" height="893" alt="image" src="https://github.com/user-attachments/assets/5e51c308-cea9-40ef-b48e-de037f776258" />
 <img width="1421" height="755" alt="Capture d’écran 2025-08-28 à 14 22 32" src="https://github.com/user-attachments/assets/50c3f209-c69f-4919-8fce-5f9b0b4f252f" />